ajaygatla1234/Spring/README.md

-Add the Required JAR files from Spring_Libraries Folder and applicationContext.xml File in the Projects wherever Required
+Add the Required JAR files from Spring_Libraries Folder and applicationContext.xml File to the Projects wherever Required

 Jar Files                   : Mandatory for all Projects